wp-plugins/wp-login-logo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple, lightweight WordPress plugin to change your login logo.
+This plugin is a simple, lightweight WordPress plugin to change your login logo.

 == Description ==

-View the plugin page for more information and discussion: [http://cris9400.nerdnet.it/work/2015/05/21/wp-login-logo/](cris9400@nerdnet.it)
+View the plugin page for more information and discussion: [http://cris9400.nerdnet.it/work/portfolio/wp-login-logo/](http://cris9400.nerdnet.it/work/portfolio/wp-login-logo/)

 WP Login Logo is a simple plugin I made so that I could customise the login screen on my own website by utilising in-built WordPress functions and the WordPress media uploader.
 Considering all the bloated plugins and resource intensive implementations floating around, I thought this lightweight codebase and clean UI could be of similar benefit to other WordPress users/developers.